MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step3-installing-configuring-sql.md

 ---
 # required metadata

-title: Step 3 Configuring the CORP domain
+title: Step 3 Configuring SQL
 description: Prepare the CORP domain with existing or new identities to be managed by Privileged Identity Manager using scripts
 keywords:
 author: barclayn